-To support this greater complexity, the UCC5870-Q1 includes built-in self-test (BIST) to prevent latent faults that protection features cannot detect.
+To support this greater complexity, the UCC5870-Q1 and UCC5880-Q1 include built-in self-test (BIST) to prevent latent faults that protection features cannot detect.
 Much like TI Functional Safety-Compliant devices, the failure modes of traction inverter systems can also be quite complex.
 A failure mode such as an unintended motor shutdown can stem from the power-management IC, microcontroller, motor or gate driver, and ties into many required protection features.
 For example, each of these features integrated into the UCC5870-Q1 helps prevent exposure to torque disturbances:

 - Undervoltage and overvoltage lockout.

 - Two-level turnoff and soft turnoff.

 - An analog-to-digital converter (to monitor voltages on the secondary (high-voltage) side of the gate driver, like power switch or gate driver temperature).

 As systems grow more complex and electrified, so do the failure modes and management of random faults.
 To meet the needs of modern systems, the UCC5870-Q1 and UCC5880-Q1 integrate protection features, diagnostics and fault reporting, with ISO 26262 and the requirements of (hybrid) electric vehicle traction inverters in mind.

 - Check out the TI functional safety overview page.

 - Download the data sheet for the UCC5870-Q1.